 Second, it is not clear how the first configuration to start the proposed approach was chosen.
 This is important because the performance of the proposed approach depends on the first configuration (especially in the presence of multiple MFS).

 Response: All the test configurations (include the first one) generated by our approach is according to Algorithm 1 (Page).
 Specifically, we just choose the test configuration that covers the most uncovered schemas, and make sure that it does not contain any constraints.
-Note that as it is the first configuration, we do not need to avoid the identified MFS (As the MFS identification process is not started yet).
+Note that as it is the first configuration, we do not need to avoid the identified MFS (as the MFS identification process is not started yet).
 It is also noted that, this first test configuration may vary with the covering array generation algorithm we use.
-Even though we use the same covering array generation algorithm, it may also different for each run of our approach (as the algorithm may contain some random aspects).
+Even though we use the same covering array generation algorithm, it may be different for each run of our approach (as the algorithm may contain some random aspects).

-Additionally, we agree that if the first configuration is not properly selected (for example, it contains multiple MFS), the performance our approach may be influenced.
+We agree that if the first configuration is not properly selected (for example, it contains multiple MFS), the performance our approach may be influenced.
 As suggested by Comment 5, we have weaken this problem.

 Comment 8: